Mean Field Analysis of Neural Networks: A Law of Large Numbers: Conclusion

 \section{Conclusion}

 In this paper we develop a law of large numbers result for neural networks with a single hidden layer as the number of hidden units and stochastic gradient descent iterations grow.
 The limiting distribution of the parameters is rigorously shown to satisfy an explicitly stated first-order nonlinear deterministic PDE, in the form of a measure evolution equation.
 The limiting PDE is a function of the inputs to the model, such as the learning rate, activation function, and distribution of the observed data.
 A numerical study on the well-known MNIST dataset illustrates the theoretical results of this paper.
+In related work which builds upon the results in this paper, a central limit theorem has been proven for single-layer neural networks in \cite{CLTneuralnetwork} and a law of large numbers has been proven for deep neural networks in \cite{DNN}.